millacarmona/morphospace/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" />

-Rr against taxonomic classification to assess patterns of intra- and/or interspecific variation.
+Or against taxonomic classification to assess patterns of intra- and/or interspecific variation.

 ``` r